Clog making (hand-carved soles)

-Jeremy Atkinson – based in Herefordshire, the only practitioner offering a fully bespoke service.
-He has travelled in Spain and France researching European clog-making traditions and demonstrates his skill at County and Craft Fairs across Britain during the summer.
+- Jeremy Atkinson – based in Herefordshire, the only practitioner offering a fully bespoke service.
+He was taught by Hywell Davies and has travelled in Spain and France researching European clog-making traditions.

 - Clogs and clogmaking (Shire Album) – and associated bibliography